Iran nuclear talks went to the wire and beyond

 For Obama, there is perhaps an awareness that the only major "deliverable" he can achieve in his final two years in office is a deal with Iran.

-And in Iran, many believe Kerry wants to help Obama secure his legacy.
+And in Iran, many think Kerry wanted to help Obama secure his legacy.
 They also point to Kerry's Iranian-American son-in-law as proof that, as one Iranian woman put it, he is "on our side".

 (Additional reporting by Stephanie Nebehay; Editing by Giles Elgood)